ok-ryoko/multiring.zig/README.md

 ## Acknowledgements

+The multiring.zig logos and traversal animations were made in [Inkscape] and [Blender], respectively.

-The implementation is inspired by the implementation of [`std.SinglyLinkedList`][std.SinglyLinkedList] in Zig 0.9.1.
+The initial implementation was inspired by Zig 0.9.1’s [`std.SinglyLinkedList`][std.SinglyLinkedList].

 The following resources have been instrumental in preparing this repository for community contributions: